moatazomr/KCNA-Kubernetes-and-Cloud-Native-Associate/mock-exam-questions/test-questions.md

-## Real knowldge test questions
+## Knowledge test questions

 Note: It's highly recommended to find answers for following questions to verify your knowledge and be prepared before actual exam

  1. What is common between Statefulsets & Deployment ?
  2. Which Object requires Headless service?